ethanashby/Lawfare_blog_search/README.md

 ## Part 3: Filtering pages with more than a specified fraction to eliminate broad pages

-When we run the pagerank algorithm on all the Lawfare webpages, we tend to return really broad pages (like a homepage) that get linked to every article.
-Therefore these pages have really large pagerank.
+When we run the pagerank algorithm on all the Lawfare webpages, we tend to return really broad pages (e.g. home webpages) that get linked to every article.
+These pages are then assigned a really high pagerank.
 This is shown in the first output chunk below.

-We may not be too interested in these pages... an easy way to remove pages with too many links is the `--filter_ratio` argument.
+We may not be all that interested in these pages... an easy way to remove pages with too many links is the `--filter_ratio` argument.
 This eliminates all pages that have more links than a specified fraction.
 If we run on `--filter_ratio=0.2', we get the second output chunk below.

 ```
 Ethans-MacBook-Pro-2:Project 1 PageRank ethanashby$ python3 pagerank.py --data=./lawfareblog.csv.gz